Hey Y Combinator!

 - Creek would provide the marketplace (an index of Stories Wanted) and the infrastructure of studios to create these videos at scale – recording people wherever they are.

-- Creek filters down to the most authentic stories, and edits the videos.
+- Creek filters down to the best stories, leaving out low-quality ones.

-- Nike gets a gallery of these stories, which they can can post on Twitter.
+- Nike gets a gallery of these stories, which they can post on Twitter, etc.

-- Creek then gets reciprocal marketing through "Creek.org" logos on the gallery.
+- Creek gets promoted, too – through "Creek.org" logos on the gallery.

 Creek Recording System